 Depending on which one you pick will determine how long you wait for the parade to arrive and pass.

-After the parade has passed, head to a local pub for lunch and to warm up (and a pint?).
-Most pubs will be quite busy, so you can expect a bit of a wait to get a seat and your food.
+After the parade has passed, head to a local pub for lunch and warm up (and a pint of one of the best drinks in Ireland).
+Most pubs in Dublin will be pretty busy, so you can expect a bit of a wait to get a seat and your food.

 If you don’t want to rest, consider walking around Dublin to see all of the buildings that are lit up green for St. Patrick’s Day.